-We organize any route of Nepal trek with fix departure basis or private trip, the minimum group size would be 1 maximum group size is 10 of more on request.
+We organize any route of Nepal trek with fix departure basis or private trip, the minimum group size would be 2 maximum group size is 10 or more on request.
 We can also organize a private trip to a solo person with a single supplement cost.
-Else, join our estimated group departure dates available online market or ask us with your personal suitable flexible dates, we will open group date on the same date.
+Else, join our estimated group departure dates available online market or ask us with your personal suitable flexible dates, we will open a group date on the same date.

 Nepal has two best seasons for trekking Everest Three High Passes, as this trip is much adventurous and challenging, we always recommend that you book this kind of trip at the right time of the year as possible.
 Trekking in Nepal is possible at any time of the year, depending on the area of the trekking area chosen.
 In Nepal, you can trek anywhere in any four seasons (Spring-Summer-Autumn / Fall or Winter), but the most popular trekking seasons are Spring and Autumn times.
 Nepal Spirit Adventure offers you to consider the following advice on the outstanding aspects of each season.

 The autumn is one of the best seasons for trekking in the Himalayan region offers excellent weather and outstanding mountain views, the weather is clear and we can guarantee that you can witness fantastic mountain views and panorama.

 This season is the peak time for trekking in Nepal Himalaya and you can also witness several Hindu festivals such as 15 days long Dashain, the biggest festival for all Nepalese, celebrating with the triumph of good over evil, and shortly afterward the 5 days long Tihar or Dipawali (Festival of Lights) follows.

 Winter (December-January- February)